Sqttyxsq/Sqttyxsq/README.md

 🌍 **I live in Italy**

-🎮 **In my free time, I enjoy playing with my friends or Create stupid programs🤪**
+🎮 **In my free time, I enjoy playing with my friends or create stupid programs🤪**

 😡 **I hate a skidlle kid**